On Parametric Linear System Solving: Normal forms and Eigenproblems

 \subsection{Model of infectious disease vaccine effect}

-Rahman and Zou~\cite{rahman2015modelling} have made a model of vaccine effect when there are two subpopulations with differing disease susceptibility and vaccination rates.
+\cite{RahZou15} have made a model of vaccine effect when there are two subpopulations with differing disease susceptibility and vaccination rates.
 Within this study stability of the model is a function of the eigenvalues of a Jacobian $\mat{J}$.
 Thus we are interested in cases where the following matrix is singular.

 Here $w,x$ are vaccination rates for the two populations, $y,z$ are death rates, $a,d$ are within population transmission rates, and $b,c$ are the between population transmission rates.
 We have simplified somewhat: for instance $a,b,c,d$ are transmission rates multiplied by other parameters concerning population counts.
 Stability depends on the positivity of the largest real part of an eigenvalue.
 For the sake of reducing expression sizes in this example we will arbitrarily set $y = z = 1/10$.
 For the same reason we will skip right multiplication by an R to achieve triangular Smith form.
 Hermite form $\mat{H}$ of $\lambda \mat{I} - \mat{J}$ will suffice, revealing the eigenvalues that are wanted.